Skip to content

 Special Session 2

-Serving the Human Needs of Refugees: Creating a Logic for Sharing the Earth A ServCollab Special Session – Proposer Raymond Fisk
+Serving the Human Needs of Refugees: Creating a Logic for Sharing the Earth

 The modern refugee crisis is the result of chronic service system failures.
 There are more refugees today than ever, but systems for helping refugees are overwhelmed or completely lacking.
-To make this crisis appalling worse, many nations are using dehumanizing strategies to block refugees from being able to seek asylum in their country.
+To make this crisis appalling worse, many nations are using dehumanizing strategies to block refugees from being able to seek asylum in their countries.
 Such national behaviors are creating a serving humanity crisis throughout the world.
 To make these conditions more alarming, Vince (2022) has presented compelling logic that global warming trends will accelerate the refugee crisis.
 She argues that “… we need a globally managed effort that recognizes our shared humanity on this shared earth – we need lawful, safe, planned and facilitated migration.”

 Special Session 3